gontcharovd/website/index.md

 ## Don't Take My Word For it...

-Here's what other people have said:
+Here's what others in the aluminium industry have said:

 <html>
 <head>